NS2CDT/ns2_beta/README.md

             - Damage type is now "heavy" (double damage to armor).
             - Damage: 10 -> 6
             - Overheat animation sped up such that the time out of combat now matches up exactly with the heat meter for that weapon (before, the overheat animation would finish well-after the heat meter was empty).
+    - Powerpoints
+        - Now all powerpoints start socketed but unbuild by default.
+The powerpoint in the Marine base gets build and the one in the Alien main base gets destroyed on round start.
+        - Powerpoints that have no health are not highlighted for either team and can't be damaged.
+        - Powerpoints that haven't been build yet don't affect the location's light state.
+        - The construction progress of a powerpoint is synchronized with their hit points.
+This means when an enemy damages an unbuild powerpoint by 1% hp it also looses 1% construction progress.
+        - Marines receive no automated order to construct a powerpoint unless there is a structure or blueprint inside the given location that requires power.

     - Misc
         - Marine dropped weapon decay timer is now 16 seconds (down from 25)
         - Nanoshield duration is now 3 seconds when used on players (down from 5)